-This set of Biology Viva Questions and Answers focuses on “Viral Diseases in Humans-2”.
+This set of Class 12 Biology Chapter 8 Multiple Choice Questions & Answers (MCQs) focuses on “Viral Diseases in Humans-2”.

 1. Poliovirus affects which pathway during paralysis of muscles?